OSGeo/gdal/gdal/doc/source/drivers/raster/ecrgtoc.rst

 The driver will report a different subdataset for each subdataset found in the TOC.xml file.
-Each subdataset consists of the frames of same product id, disk id, and starting with GDAL 1.11.3, with same scale.
+Each subdataset consists of the frames of same product id, disk id, and with same scale.

 Result of a gdalinfo on a TOC.xml file.